lopter/lightsd/README.rst

 lifxd, a LIFX broker
 ====================

-lifxd acts a central point of control for your LIFX_ WiFi bulbs.
+lifxd acts a central point of control for your LIFX_ WiFi bulbs. lifxd should be a small, simple and fast daemon exposing an easy to use protocol inspired by how musicpd_ works.

 Having to run a daemon to control your LIFX bulbs may seem a little bit backward but has some advantages: